Health equity

 -

 The Health Equity Spotlight recognizes a person, program, or effort at HCA that is advancing health equity.
-We share our spotlights on HCA Connections and other platforms.
+We share our spotlights on HCA Connections.

 Resources